Laura Stanton, Assistant Commissioner, Office of Information Technology Category (ITC)

 Laura Stanton is the Assistant Commissioner for the Office of Information Technology Category (ITC), in GSA’s Federal Acquisition Service (FAS).
 The Federal Acquisition Service provides buying platforms and acquisition services to Federal, DoD, State, and Local governments for a broad range of items from office supplies and motor vehicles to information technology and telecommunications products and services.
 As an organization within FAS, ITC provides access to a wide range of commercial and custom IT products, services, and solutions.

 Laura came to ITC from GSA’s Office of Enterprise Strategy Management.
 As the Assistant Commissioner, Laura directed FAS’s strategic business planning, performance management, category management, and Acquisition Gateway adoption.
-She played an integral role in creating and executing a FAS strategic vision which aims to establish itself as the Government Acquisition Marketplace.
+She played an integral role in creating and executing a FAS strategic vision that aims to establish itself as the Government Acquisition Marketplace.
 She also coordinated with the Category Management Leadership Council and the Office of Federal Procurement Policy to implement category management government-wide.

-Laura was named a recipient of the 2015 Federal 100 Awards, presented to government, industry and academic leaders who have played pivotal roles affecting how the federal government acquires, develops, and manages IT.
+Laura was named a recipient of the 2015 Federal 100 Awards, presented to government, industry, and academic leaders who have played pivotal roles affecting how the federal government acquires, develops, and manages IT.

 Laura received her Bachelor of Arts from Smith College and a Masters of Public Policy from Georgetown University.
 Her thesis on broadband adoption was published by the IEEE, the world’s largest professional association for the advancement of technology.